Are You a Descendant of Roderick Campbell and Margaret McRae? You are probably a McIvor.

 Being "put to the horn" involved the authorities issuing a document that publicly declared that a person had become a rebel.

-legal consequences associated with bootlegging, and the family name was actually McIver/McIvor.
-If more information
+consequences associated with bootlegging, and the family name was actually McIver/McIvor.
+If more information becomes available I'll

 Update: 22 August 2018 - Y-DNA